 - identify areas for improvement and find solutions to problems

-- keep up to date with industry developments and benchmark your performance
+- keep up to date with the latest innovations in technology through industry developments and the latest research projects

-- share best practice and benefit from the knowledge and expertise of other farmers and industry experts.
+- share best practice and benefit from the knowledge of other farmers, industry experts and academic research